top of page

 • More confidence: Without the hormone rollercoaster, I can actually see myself again and be happy with who I am.

-• Mental clarity: I no longer battle with this cycle, hitting a good week and forgetting how bad things can be.
-Then hitting a bad week and wondering why I can’t be happy anymore.
-I don’t feel like I’m losing my mind every cycle.
+• Mental clarity: I no longer battle with the cycle of hitting a good week and forgetting how bad things can be, then crashing into a bad week and wondering if I'll be ever be happy again.
+I don’t feel like I’m losing my mind.

 • Improved sleep: While menopause still messes with sleep, it’s nothing compared to PMDD insomnia.